quarkquartet/hugo-personal-source/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Isaac Wang, a postdoc researcher at Theory Division, Fermilab.
 I work at the frontier of particle physics and cosmology.
-I finished my undergrad in Shanghai before I move to Rutgers to acquire my Ph.D. degree.
+I finished my undergrad in Shanghai before I moved to Rutgers to acquire my Ph.D. degree.

 My publications can be found [here](https://inspirehep.net/authors/1852425?ui-citation-summary=true).